 6. Our very first indoor rock climbing gym

-Toprock, an 6000 sq. ft. indoor rock climbing facility, is set to open in February.
+Toprock, a 6000 sq. ft. indoor rock climbing facility, is set to open in February.
 It will be the first of its kind in the city.
 Currently avid climbers travel to Toronto and Guelph for similar facilities.
 Top rock will have bouldering walls, autobelay walls and climbing for all levels.

 7. Peel Memorial reopens

-Though technically already open (it opened late 2016 for mental health clinics), the full of extent of the Phase 1 rebuild of Peel Memorial opens in February.
+Though technically already open (it opened late 2016 for mental health clinics), the full extent of the Phase 1 rebuild of Peel Memorial opens in February.
 Though not a general hospital, the new specialized facility will help relieve some of the pressures on Brampton Civic Hospital.

 The new facility specializes a lot on preventative and post-injury medicine, including diagnostics, seniors’ injury rehabilitation, mental health programming, and fitness.
 It will also include an urgent care facility.
 Instead of clogging up emergency rooms for broken limbs, which while urgent, aren’t deadly, patients can instead be taken to Peel Memorial for help.